 8. Refer-a-Friend Program

-Create a refer-a-friend newsletter asking your loyal subscribers to recommend your business to their family and friends.
+Creating a refer-a-friend is another great newsletter idea, asking loyal subscribers to recommend your business to their family and friends.

 You can have your subscribers forward the email to their contacts.
 Then, if someone signs up for your email list, you can reward the original subscriber with a special discount.